Samsung/tizen-docs/docs/application/dotnet/guides/pims/calendar.md

     Set other event properties similarly, as needed.

-3. Insert the event into the calendar database using the `Insert()` method of the [Tizen.Pims.Calendar.CalendarDatabase](https://samsung.github.io/TizenFX/latest/api/Tizen.Pims.Calendar.CalendarDatabase.html) class.
+3. Insert the event into the calendar database using the `Insert()` method of the [Tizen.Pims.Calendar.CalendarDatabase](/application/dotnet/api/TizenFX/latest/api/Tizen.Pims.Calendar.CalendarDatabase.html) class.
 All child records added to the event are inserted automatically along with the parent.

     The system assigns a unique ID to the event, and the method returns it.

-    ```
+    ```csharp
     var manager = new CalendarManager();
     int recordId = manager.Database.Insert(record);
     ```